bright/new-www/content/blog/healthcare-app-performance-monitoring.md

 By this point, it might be too late to restore trust among your end-users who might have been frustrated by the app’s performance issues.
 Starting early with performance monitoring can help you prevent such situations by identifying and addressing potential issues before they impact the user experience.

 <EbookDynamic sectionTitle='Facing scalability issues?
 Download our free guide!' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Almost 100 pages about scaling HealthTech solution.
 Don’t miss the chance to get your copy.'} ebookImage='/images/healthtech_guide_cover.png' ebookAlt='cover' />

+## Powerful advantages of application performance monitoring

+### Faster reaction times

+You no longer have to wait for your clients to inform you of a problem with your system.
+You can even detect symptoms of potential issues before they occur.
+If you notice that certain parts of the app are starting to slow down, you can proactively investigate the cause before it begins to impact your users.

+### Better scalability planning

+Performance monitoring provides the data needed to make data-driven decisions about when and how to scale.
+For example, it allows you to precisely identify peak usage periods that require additional resources to maintain optimal performance.

+### Fast track to machine learning

+Performance metrics are numerical values that enable quick automation with machine learning.
+AI can learn from the provided data and detect issues that are invisible to the human eye.
+Some tools, like [Grafana Cloud even offer ML](https://grafana.com/docs/grafana-cloud/alerting-and-irm/machine-learning/) monitoring out of the box.

+## Setting up app performance monitoring – tutorial & tools

+It is a common misconception that implementing performance monitoring is time-consuming and therefore costly.
+In reality, an experienced software development team might implement standard performance monitoring even within a day.

+If you lack performance monitoring experts on your team, you can either hire a software development agency to establish monitoring or acquire the knowledge internally.
+Common standards are extensively discussed within the community, making it easy to set up basic monitoring with a handful of tutorials.

+Our performance monitoring team has prepared a guide for setting up performance monitoring using the OpenTelemetry standard – an open-source solution for implementing monitoring across your applications.
+OpenTelemetry provides a unified set of APIs, libraries, agents, and instrumentation that allow you to collect, process, and export telemetry data (metrics, logs, and traces) for analysis.

+Follow our tutorials:

+* performance monitoring setup with TypeScript,
+* performance monitoring setup with Java.